Coronavirus vaccine: EU reaches deal with Pfizer, BioNTech | DW | 10.11.2020

 "We of course couldn't explain to Europeans and especially to Germans if a vaccine would be available and [distributed] in the USA or in other regions in the world, but not in Germany and Europe."

-Spahn says he hopes to secure 100 million doses for Germany, but that the EU is trying to negotiate on a bloc-wide level.

-He emphasized that the European Commission is the body with the mandate to negotiate with pharmaceutical companies — not individual states.
+Spahn emphasized that the European Commission had the mandate to negotiate with pharmaceutical companies — not individual states.

 France, Germany, Spain and others in the 27-member bloc "absolutely" would have been able to secure national contracts, Spahn said.
 "The question is, whether that would have reflected our understanding of European solidarity."